lucatume/di52/README.md

 In Plain English "I do not care how it's built or where it comes from, give me the current implementation of the database service.".

-Service Locators are, usually, globally-available DI Containers for obvious reasons: the DI Container knows how to build the services the Service Locator will provide when required.
-The concept of Service Locators and DI Containers are often conflated as a DI Container, when globally available, makes a good implementation of a Service Locator.
+Service Locators are usually just globally-available DI Containers, and for good reason: a DI Container already knows how to build the services a Service Locator needs to hand out.
+The two concepts are often conflated, because a globally-available DI Container makes a good Service Locator.

 An example of this is the `lucatume\DI52\App` class: it will expose, by means of static methods, a globally-available instance of the `lucatume\DI52\Container` class.